Masswear/BeyondThresholds/Report/sliding_windows_simulation_final.md

 of 60 days.
 Both LCMA2 estimates performed better with non-overlapping windows.
 In contrast, LCMA1 estimates required larger overlaps of 80% for optimal performance.
-With LCMA2 and non-overlapping windows of 90 days, kml correctly identified group membership for an average 85% of individuals in 100 independent simulations.
+With LCMA2 and non-overlapping windows of 90 days, kml correctly identified group membership for an average 84.4% of individuals in 100 independent simulations.

-**Table 2:** Optimal parameters and performance per CMA method, based on 100 simulations of 1000 individuals. cARI: adjusted Rand Index for all groups, CI: confidence interval
+**Table 2:** Optimal parameters and performance per CMA method, based on 100 simulations of 1000 individuals.
+A classification accuracy of 100% indicates that the clustering algorithm correctly identified all individuals of a pre-allocated group. cARI: adjusted Rand Index for all groups, CI: confidence interval

 |                       | CMA9        | LCMA1       | LCMA1-thr   | LCMA2       | LCMA2-thr   |